thisisnich/distant-worlds-app/src/content/organizations/vanguard_sciences_collective.md

 The Vanguard Sciences Collective was established as humanity expanded beyond Earth, recognizing the need for coordinated exploration and research efforts across multiple star systems.
 As anomalous worlds were discovered, the Collective became the primary organization responsible for official investigation and contact protocols.

 The Collective's most defining moment came with the discovery of Aetheris.
 While AI-driven survey systems and other alien civilizations classified the planet as unviable, human researchers insisted on continued study.
-This decision led to the establishment of a permanent watch station in a nearby star system, making Aetheris the Collective's longest-running and most resource-intensive research project.
+This decision led to the establishment of a permanent watch station in a nearby star system, making Aetheris one of the Collective's longest-running research projects.

 ## Structure and Operations